 Regardless of a student's category, the pass mark in any course taken for credit is a grade of C+.
 In order to remain in a graduate program in Renewable Resources, a student must maintain a minimum cumulative grade point average of 3.0 with no grade less than C+.
 If a current student fails to maintain a satisfactory GPA, the Department will submit a Change of Category or Academic Standing form to the FGSR for approval, detailing conditions of the probation.
 If approved, a comment of "On Academic Probation" is added to the student record and reflected on the student's transcript.
 Once the student has satisfied the conditions of probationary period, the department will recommend that probation be cleared.
-If approved, a comment of "Cleared Academic Probation" is added to the student record and reflected on the student record and reflected on the student student record and reflected on the student's transcript.
+If approved, a comment of "Cleared Academic Probation" is added to the student record and reflected on the student's transcript.